garrodonnell/DocRecord/CreationScript.md

 ### Usage pattern for tests and DevOps scenarios

 The `1-authentication.ps1` contain resource existence checking logic.
 It will skip the creation step for an existing resource and exit if the creation fails or an error occurs.
 So you can re-run the script.
+The `1-authentication-cleanup-app-CIAM` can be re-run as well.

 ### Explanation on the scripts